daragmas/Liber-Characterum/README.md

 - create .exe file for easy startup

 ## Do Know
-- Database creation with sqlite or postgresql
+- Database creation with sqlite or postgresql.
+Maybe MongoDB?
 - How to play Black Crusade (sorta)

 ## Don't Know